iwaxx/debookee/docs/module_pro.rst

 PRO - Professional Module
 =========================

+*PRO module is currently only accessible in half-public beta tests on a private URL.
+Check out this* `blog post <https://github.com/iwaxx/blog/issues/2>`_ *for more informations.*

 PRO module is an extension of the SSL module which implements:

     * Email decryption : IMAPS / SMTPS / POPS decryption of your own traffic and all your targets traffic